 of the Rockville Science Center and ensuring its sustainability for years to come

 Soo Lee-Cho, Esq.

-Soo Lee-Cho is currently a member of the Land Development & Real Estate Group at Miller, Miller & Canby, having joined the law firm when she first relocated to Maryland from Southern California in 2002.
+Soo Lee-Cho is a member of the Land Development & Real Estate Group at Miller, Miller & Canby.
 Ms. Lee-Cho’s practice includes land use, zoning, real estate, and administrative and municipal law.
 She focuses on representing clients in zoning and land use matters before various administrative boards and commissions, and also elected and appointed bodies.
 These include the Montgomery County Council, the Maryland-National Capital Park & Planning Commission Planning Board, the Montgomery County Historic Preservation Commission, the Montgomery County Board of Appeals and Sign Review Board, the City of Rockville Mayor and Council, Planning Commission and Historic District Commission, and the City of Gaithersburg Mayor and Council and Planning.
 Her efforts on behalf of clients have also included work on land use-related legislative matters before the State General Assembly.